 Welcome To My MR2 Turbo Website

-This web site features my GReddy TD06SH-20G powered 1991 Toyota MR2 Turbo.
-Inside you'll find general information, modifications and pictures during my 24 years of adventurous MR2 ownership!
+This web site features my 1991 Toyota MR2 Turbo containing general information, modifications and pictures during my 25 years of adventurous MR2 ownership!

 Yet again, its been too long since my last update, some details below.
-I've kept a spreadsheet of dates, services & costs of everything since I first purchased my MR2.
+I keep a spreadsheet of dates, services & costs of everything I've done since I first purchased my MR2.
 I did some filtering & found a few cool facts of ownership over the last 24 years:

 * 43 oil changes, average 3500 miles between them

 * 8 sets of tires on 3 different sets of wheels (OEM/Konig/SP1s)